heutzi/PCBS-Simulation_environnement/README.md

                 oCount += 1
 ```
 The `EnvObjectGlobal` records properties common to a 'species'.
 Notably, the name, size, maximal and minimal density of individuals, and if passable or opaque.
-Every `EnvObject`, as said previously, is done through the environment that calls the `instantiate` method of the corresponding `EnvObjectGlobal`.
+Every `EnvObject`, as said previously, is created through the environment that calls the `instantiate` method of the corresponding `EnvObjectGlobal`.
 Finally, `EnvObjectGlobal` are equiped to randomly populate an environment with the function `initEnv` that takes for argument an initial density `initDens`.
 Note that EnvObjectGlobal is also an abstract object.
 It is recommended to implement your own sub-class in parallel to the implementation of the `EnvObject`.
-An example follows.
+Examples follow.

 ## Example: Plant objects